 Point Arena has a small gas station with two old timey 1980s pumps at the Point Arena Garage.
 Next door to the gas station is a motorcycle repair shop, The Zen House, The Art of Motorcycle Maintenance, often with older bikes parked out front.

 There are signs as you enter the south end of Point Arena that point to Arena Cove & the Point Arena Fishing Pier via Iverson Rd / Port Rd.
 There may also be a sign for the Chowder House Restaurant.
-Arena Cove has a 330-feet long pier that’s worth checking out even if it’s a quick pause in your journey.
-While the first pier at Point Arena Harbor dates to 1866, this one was completed in 1987.
-Its predecessor was destroyed in a storm with waves so high, they crested over the top of the pier destroying it and damaging the historic boat house in January 1983.
-This small fishing village of 500 banded together raising $250,000 to build another pier of steel and concrete that sits 25 feet over the water with a total price tag of $2.2 million.
+Arena Cove has a 330-foot-long pier that’s worth checking out, even if it’s a quick pause in your journey.
+While ocean piers at Point Arena Harbor date back to 1866, this one was completed in 1987.
+Its predecessor was destroyed in a storm with waves so high, they crested over the top of the pier, destroying it and damaging the historic boat house in January 1983.
+This small fishing village of 500 banded together, raising $250,000 to build another pier of steel and concrete that sits 25 feet over the water with a total price tag of $2.2 million.

 A stunning view of the Point Arena Harbor can be reached by walking paths on the north end of town.
 Park at Point Arena City Hall and there are walking trails that start from behind the building out to the cliffs overlooking the harbor.

 Two miles north of Point Arena and now 130 miles north of San Francisco, one the best examples of a California coastal lighthouse that’s open to the public should not be missed.
 The 2.5-mile road along a narrow flat peninsula only 200-300 feet wide leads out to the lighthouse.